Confused About Palliative Care Vs. Hospice Care? You Aren’t Alone

 Palliative care and hospice are related in that they both provide comfort care.
 The difference is that palliative care is for people who need comfort care while they are being treated for their medical diagnoses.
 Palliative care is delivered by a specially trained team of health specialists who provide quality of life for the patient as well as the patient’s family.

 For instance, if someone has cancer and they need emotional support, pain management, and stress relief they should be able to receive palliative care.
-In fact, palliative care began as a focus on helping cancer patients, though now it been expanded to help in many other circumstances, often even in the later stages of dementia.
+In fact, palliative care began as a focus on helping cancer patients, though now it has been expanded to help in many other circumstances, often even in the later stages of dementia.

 Unfortunately, palliative care doesn’t get the attention that it should when it comes to caring for older adults, even from many doctors.
 Let's take a look at both programs to help clarify the differences for you.
 Then you can talk directly with your mom's physicians to see if one of them can help get her started with the best option for her at this time.